Maths ♦ Physics ♦ Chemistry

 Students are often struggling to balance life involving many extracurricular activities with study, especially when study seems to be giving less reward.

-I believe deeply that, sport, music, time with friends are all important in maintaining happiness at school.
+Sport, music, time with friends are all important in maintaining happiness at school.

 For maths, regular homework is an advantage.